Scranton indie rockers Tigers Jaw will play outdoor acoustic show in Wilkes-Barre on Aug. 15

 From a press release:

 Last month, Tigers Jaw took over one of their favorite music venues, Karl Hall in downtown Wilkes-Barre, and recorded a special online record release show for their fans locally and all over the world.
-This summer, the Scranton indie rock band will return there to perform in front of a crowd in person for the first time in nearly a year.
+This summer, the Scranton indie rock band will return there to perform in front of a crowd in person for the first time in over a year.

 Today, the lineup for “Out Back at Karl Hall,” an outdoor concert series in the parking lot behind the building, was announced, and Tigers Jaw is billed to play an acoustic set on Sunday, Aug.
-15 with Scranton indie/alternative rock A Fire With Friends and Philadelphia folk trio Langan, Frost & Wane, which features Scranton singer/songwriter Brian Langan of The SW!MS and Kock107, among other projects.
+15 with Scranton indie/alternative rock band A Fire With Friends and Philadelphia folk trio Langan, Frost & Wane, which features Scranton singer/songwriter Brian Langan of The SW!MS and Kock107, among other projects.
 Gates will open at 2:30 p.m., and the music starts at 3 p.m.

 Masks are required, and camping chairs and coolers with food and beverages are welcome.
 Tickets, which are general admission, go on sale next Friday, April 30 at 10 a.m. via Eventbrite.